Confluentic acid

 Confluentic acid is an organic compound belonging to the chemical class known as depsides.
 It serves as a secondary metabolite in certain lichens and plays a role in distinguishing closely related species within the genus Porpidia.
 In 1899, Friedrich Wilhelm Zopf isolated a compound from Lecidea confluens, which he initially named confluentin and noted for its melting point of 147–148 °C. This substance demonstrated the ability to turn litmus paper red and, when interacting with alkali, decomposed into carbon dioxide and phenol-like compounds.
 Zopf subsequently revised the chemical formula and melting point of the compound.
 Siegfried Huneck renamed it confluentinic acid in 1962, characterising it as optically inactive, with distinct colour reactions and solubility properties, and determined its molecular formula as C_{28}H_{36}O_{8}.

-Researchers typically identify the presence of confluentic acid using methods such as thin-layer chromatography and high-performance liquid chromatography.
-Additionally, an alternative visual detection method involves examining the lichen's thallus or apothecium (fruiting body) under a microscope on a slide treated with potassium hydroxide, which reveals oil droplets indicative of confluentic acid.
+Confluentic acid can be identified using thin-layer chromatography and high-performance liquid chromatography.
+An alternative visual detection method involves examining the lichen's thallus or apothecium (fruiting body) under a microscope on a slide treated with potassium hydroxide, which reveals oil droplets indicative of confluentic acid.
 Several structural analogues of confluentic acid have been isolated from a variety of lichen species.